jumpingjoy/watchnationpro/index.md

 Are you a working woman who travels by local transport.
 Whenever you are traveling, answering important office calls through mobile is difficult for you.
 You can finds it difficult to reach out your smartphone because of being stuck in crowd.

 You may find it difficult to handle your kid, your bag and your mobile phone very tough at home and while travelling amid congestion during rush hours.
 Even if you use your earphone headset, you might find it difficult to handle it.
 While using a headset, you cannot initiate calls through the headset.

-### 5. Taking care of loved ones?: Track their activity/health
-{% include image.html img="caring-family.jpg" alt="caring-family" caption="Difficult Taking Care of Loved One?" align="right" %}
-It can be your husband, kids, parents, grandparents, or your friends or colleagues.
-What is the difficulty you are facing while taking care of them?

-* Do you know that your kid is safely reaching home from school every day?
-Will it be great if you can keep a track of them, right?

-* Do you know that your grandmother suffering from fever is safe at home?
-Is her body temperature normal?
-How about you being alerted on her body temperature to your smartwatch and you can keep a track of her body temperature?

 ## 5. Does your Watch is too tight or loose with your wrist or looks odd with your clothes?
 {% include image.html img="misfit-watch.jpg" alt="misfit-watch" caption="Misfit Watch?" align="left" %}